Alibaba, Tencent chairmen invest in China's Ping An Insurance

-BEIJING, Dec 2 (Reuters) - The founders of Alibaba Group Holding Ltd and Tencent Holdings Ltd were among a consortium of investors who purchased stakes in Ping An Insurance Group Co of China Ltd in a HK$36.5 billion ($4.7 billion) deal on Sunday, in one of the largest Hong Kong share offerings of the year.
+BEIJING (Reuters) - The founders of Alibaba Group Holding Ltd (BABA.N) and Tencent Holdings Ltd (0700.HK) were among a consortium of investors who purchased stakes in Ping An Insurance Group Co of China Ltd (2318.HK) (601318.SS) in a HK$36.5 billion ($4.7 billion) deal on Sunday, in one of the largest Hong Kong share offerings of the year.

 Alibaba Executive Chairman Jack Ma was one of Ping An’s new backers, according to a person familiar with the matter.
 Tencent Chairman Pony Ma also participated, according to domestic financial news magazine Caijing.